-- 1 Make sure your site meets the basic requirements, including the necessary space, electrical outlets, gases, tubing, operating supplies, consumables and other usage-dependent items required for a successful installation.
-Refer to the Agilent GC, GC/MS, and ALS Site Preparation Guide. - 2 If Agilent is delivering installation and familiarization services, users of the instrument should be present throughout these services; otherwise, these users will miss important operational, maintenance, and safety information.
+- 1 Make sure your site meets the basic requirements, including the necessary space, electrical outlets, gases, tubing, operating supplies, consumables and other usage-dependent items, required for a successful installation.
+Refer to the Agilent 8890 Gas Chromatograph GC, GC/MS, and ALS Site Preparation Guide. - 2 If Agilent is delivering installation and familiarization services, users of the instrument should be present throughout these services; otherwise, these users will miss important operational, maintenance, and safety information.

-Additional information is included with the Agilent GC and GC/MS User Manuals & Tools DVD.
+Additional information is available via the GC Touchscreen, Browser Interface help & information suite, and the Agilent GC and GC/MS User Manuals & Tools DVD.